 Some cases may even hold a property owner liable for the criminal activities of others.
 A parking garage without proper lighting may make the owner partially liable for an attack.
 Restaurant or bar owners with inadequate security may be responsible following a fight.
 Even apartment building managers could be liable if they do not have proper locks on common areas.

-As a general rule, people who suffer harm because of the actions of others deserve every dollar that they need to set things right.
-However, obtaining these payments is often difficult.
+As a general rule, people who suffer harm because of the actions of others deserve every dollar they need to set things right.
+However, obtaining these payments can be difficult.
 A collection of state laws may frustrate many unrepresented injured parties.

 One such law concerns the concept called comparative fault.
 According to CC Art.
 2323, juries in civil cases must evaluate the actions of all involved parties, even the injured people.

 If that jury believes an injured person shares some responsibility for the incident, it must reduce its award by that percentage of fault.
 Our lawyers will strive to limit the impact of this type of law on your case for compensation.